AigeStudio/MultiThreadDownloader/README.md

 compile project(':Downloader')
 ```
 ##Usage
-Once you add DatePicker to your project you can use method dlStart dlStop and dlCancel provide by DLManager to start stop and cancel a download task:
+Once you add Downloader to your project you can use method dlStart dlStop and dlCancel provide by DLManager to start stop and cancel a download task:

 **Start a download task**
 ```Java